On-Camera Audio Recording: The Handheld Mic

 One thing that I want to mention is that a dynamic microphone will not work well with a smaller form-factor camera without either an external microphone preamp or a high-quality wireless system.

 So you’re going to need a wireless system with one of those little cubes that has a pretty good performance if you want to use one of these microphones.
-Most of the wireless transmitters around the $400–$500 range can do the job just fine.
+Most of the wireless transmitters around the $400–$500 can do the job just fine.

 The other option is to get a self-contained wireless handheld unit.
 This won’t offer the same flexibility as a separate microphone and a small XLR transmitter, but it will be a less expensive option.
 But be aware that most of these self-contained systems are either cardioid or super-cardioid pickup patterns, and while this isn’t necessarily a problem, it is something to be aware of.